-This post is a brief introduction to Airflow TaskFlow to write more Pythonic DAGs.
-The Airflow TaskFlow Tutorial
+This post provides a brief introduction to the Airflow TaskFlow API, demonstrating how to write more Pythonic DAGs.
+For further details, see the Airflow TaskFlow Tutorial.

 Background